Providing LPC Distance Telesupervision

 My Cost and Fees for Supervision

 My fees are determined on a case-by-case basis.
 They range from $80-$120 per hour and this is largely dependent upon your practice activities, directed experience setting, and potential for boundary issues at your site.
-The initial interview and licensing review is $150.

 What is Telemental Health Supervision

 Telemental health supervision in GA is defined as, "...the delivery of supervision via technology-assisted media by a supervisor at one site while the supervisee is located at a distant site".